Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 Finding the least-squares estimates, or, equivalently, minimising Equation~\ref{eqn:rmse} is (in general) a nonlinear optimisation problem for which there exist many numerical methods.
 We use CMA-ES \citep{hansen_cma_2016} as implemented by the PINTS interface \citep{clerx_probabilistic_2019}.
 CMA-ES is a global, stochastic optimiser that has been applied successfully to many similar problems.

 We follow the optimisation advice described in \citet{clerx_four_2019}.
 That is, for parameters `$a$' and `$b$' in state transition rates of the form $k=a \exp{(bV)}$, the optimiser works with `\(\log a\)' and untransformed `$b$' parameters.
 We enforce fairly lenient constraints on our parameter space, \(\Theta\), to prevent a proposed parameter set from forcing transitions to become so fast/slow that the ODE system becomes very stiff and computationally difficult to solve.
-In particular, we require that every parameter is positive, and, for ease of computation,
+In particular, we take a similar approach to \citet{clerx_four_2019} we require that every parameter is positive, and, for ease of computation, where \(k_\text{max}\) is the maximum transition rate, \(k(V)\), for all which is the voltage range used in our protocols (Fig.~\ref{fig:protocols}).